Home Help for families Information & Advice Benefits & money Benefits & tax credits Personal Independence Payment (PIP)

 PIP is not means-tested and can be paid both in and out of work.
 Whether your son or daughter qualifies will depend on the difficulties they have in carrying out certain tasks essential to independent living and the problems they have in getting around out of doors.
 As part of being assessed they may be asked to attend a face to-face meeting with a health professional.

-If your child is under 16 and on DLA, they are normally invited to claim PIP shortly after their 16th birthday (18th birthday in Scotland).
+If your child is under 16 and on Disability Living Allowance (DLA), they are normally invited to claim Personal Independence Payment (PIP) shortly after their 16th birthday (18th birthday in Scotland).
 If your child is older and still gets DLA they are likely to be asked to claim PIP at some point in the near future.

 Except for in Scotland, children turning 16 who currently claim DLA are normally asked to claim PIP shortly after their 16th birthday.
 If your child is in hospital when they turn 16 they will not be asked to claim PIP until after they have been discharged.
 If your child gets DLA under the special rules for the terminally ill they will continue to get DLA until their current award ends.
 They should be invited to claim PIP 20 weeks before that happens.

 If you live in England or Wales the Department for Work and Pensions (DWP) will write to you when your child is 15 years and 7 months.
 They will explain what will happen and check whether your child has the mental capacity to deal their own benefit claims or whether they will need an appointee to act on their behalf.

 They will follow this up with a second letter once your child is 15 years and 10 months.
 Finally the DWP will contact them shortly after their birthday to invite them to claim PIP.

 If you live in Northern Ireland and your child turns 16, the Social Security Agency will contact you before your child’s birthday to tell you what you must do to claim PIP.

 In Scotland, young people who were getting DLA immediately before their 16th birthday can continue getting DLA until they turn 18.